anniverconsult/My-first-repository/README.md

-# My-first-repository
+# Corvid 19 Analysis
-This is my first repository👌
+This is a detailed analysis of the impart of corvid-19 on Africa Economy👌